How can digital innovation turn clinical trials into a positive patient and site experience?

 - Sponsors, CROs and digital solution providers should adapt their strategies and always approach protocol design as well as technology selection and provision through the lens of patients and sites.
-How will this help the patients?
+How will this help the patients joining the study?
 Can the sites easily use this new feature? should be the recurrent questions asked.

 - Artificial Intelligence can also be used to help revisiting protocol design approaches and support more adaptive designs.
 Real World Evidence (RWE) could certainly help re-think the inclusion/exclusion criteria and relax them when appropriate.

 - Help patients find trials: although it sounds hard for the clinical industry to find the right patients to recruit in their clinical trials, the question is seldom raised the other way around: how hard is it for patients to find trials?
 It is still very difficult for patients to find a clinical trial or to get information on which trials are right for them.
 When patients are trying to get clear information on a trial, which shouldn’t be a difficult task given how technology has facilitated access to information, patients get bogged down in language that is difficult to understand.
 This continues to happen even as 80% of studies are behind on their recruitment timelines!